 Every time world governments think they have closed down the last loophole for money laundering, criminals find a new one.
-This year, attention has been focused on online gaming.
+This year, attention has been focused on online gaming and artificial intelligence AML.

 It is obvious really: the moment video games evolved their own marketplaces and currencies, someone was bound to work out a way to use that infrastructure to process ill-gotten gains.

 Experts in the field of anti-money laundering (AML) spend a lot of time monitoring and predicting trends, working out where criminals might look next.

 Staying on top of things requires first dedication and knowledge, then patience as we wait for international bodies and governments to act together to close these new avenues.

 Increasingly, however, we find ourselves looking at artificial intelligence and machine learning – could this technology spot new money laundering schemes before they become widespread and enable swifter policy-making?

 AI-powered AML software already on the market already certainly has the potential to give banks and other bodies an edge.